kerathy/exadata-part1/README.md

 Instagram:
 https://www.instagram.com/kerathy_xiaoyan/

+Please stop the spam calls and spam emails.
+Thanks!

 ### I am not bound to any companies.
 Any job opportunities are welcome.

 I don't work on C2C now.
 Get what you deserve.
 That will slow down my career.
 I am not responsible for others' lives.
 I don't help to cover the university admission committee's mistakes.
 Preventing competency and equality slows down the development of society.
 Hard work pays off.
 HR hires employees for the sake of the company's profit—how much you pay, how much effort we put in.